Fujiki-Nakamura/MLND/capstone/report.md

 <h4>XGBoost</h4>
 <p><b>Hyper parameter tuning</b>
 <br>&nbsp;&nbsp;
 I tried several combinations of the hyper parameters, and found that the hyper parameters of the XGBoost benchmark is well tuned.
 However, more improvement was done by tuning `min_child_weight`.
 The `min_child_weight` work as some kind of regularization on tree building.
 [The document](https://github.com/dmlc/xgboost/blob/master/doc/parameter.md#parameters-for-tree-booster) says "If the tree partition step results in a leaf node with the sum of instance weight less than min_child_weight, then the building process will give up further partitioning."
 The Large `min_child_weight` might cause under fitting because the building process ends earlier than the small one.
 In contrast, the small `min_child_weight` might cause overfitting because the building process don't end earlier than the large one.
 In this problem, tuning `min_child_weight` to `100` improved the benchmark score on Cross Validation.
 Perhaps `min_child_weight = 1` might be small and might cause overfitting.
 With `min_child_weight = 100`, the model might avoid overfitting and scored `MAE = 1133.56` on Cross Validation.
+The hyper parameter tuning and cross validation can be done by changing parameters in `parameter.py` and executing `xgb_cv.py` in `xgb/xgb_cv/` directory.
 </p>

 <table>